Are you planning to grow your legal staffing team? Here are a few options to consider.

 Achieving sustainable growth in a shifting legal market is one of the biggest challenges faced by firm management.
 Some law firms increase the headcount in their practice groups to attract more clients.
 Other firms secure new clients before hiring more attorneys and support staff.
 This tricky balancing act is a dilemma that managing partners must carefully consider because having too much or not enough manpower at critical points can drain a firm’s time, talent and resources.
 By looking beyond the traditional hiring process, growth can be accomplished through a myriad of levels from temporary to permanent, short-term, project-based, hourly or even virtual – each with its merits.
 Successful firms will take advantage of and fully utilize all available avenues to secure the right legal staffing mix.
 Here are some things to consider when growing your base of legal talent:

 Whether your firm is trying to attract a huge client or confronted with a litigation project that your current manpower does not support, the most expedient solution is often temporary attorneys and support staff.
-Hiring temporary legal staffing is a solution that allows firms to take on new projects that would otherwise be too large for its regular team to manage alone.
+Hiring temporary legal staffing is a solution that allows firms to take on new projects that would otherwise be too large for their regular team to manage alone.
 The recruiting agency, not the law firm, is the temp worker’s employer and is responsible for payroll expenses, paperwork, withholding taxes, unemployment and workers’ compensation insurance, healthcare and any other employee benefits.
 As a result, the cost of temp workers is often cheaper than hiring permanent employees with benefits.
 Law firms can often realize immediate profits with temporary legal staffing since the billable rate can be higher than the temp’s rate.
 Savvy businesses will incorporate temporary staff, not just during busy times, but as a fixed percentage of their workforce.

 Temp to Permanent